Chapter 8 : it's cold outside

 “My brother doesn’t play Quidditch.
 Neither does Lily.
 Neither did Albus, and neither did Lily.
 I’m the only one in the family, don’t you fucking get it?”
 He looked at me, and scoffed.
-“You’re just a fucking sixth former.”
+“You’re just a fucking sixth year.”

 I raised my eyebrow.
 “Well,” I said.
 “Then I suppose I have nothing to do here.”